nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 **Q: I receive state information from my Miniserver over MQTT, but I do not recognize the format and identifiers**

-A: A received MQTT message has the following format: `<miniserver_mqtt_topic>/<serialnr>/<uuid> <value>`.
+A: A received MQTT message has the following format: `<miniserver_mqtt_topic>/<serialnr>/<uuid>/states/<state> <value>`.
 Each MQTT message uses the topic `miniserver_mqtt_topic` to identify messages coming from a Loxone Miniserver.
-The next topic level specifies the serial number `serialnr` of your Miniserver, followed by the unique identifier `uuid` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.
+The next topic level specifies the serial number `serialnr` of your Miniserver, followed by the unique identifier `uuid` and `state` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

 **Q: Can I change the Miniserver control states via MQTT?**